Academy Awards: How The Incredible ‘Moonlight’ Best Picture Screw Up Happened

 — Jarett Wieselman (@JarettSays) February 27, 2017

-La La Land producer Jordan Horowitz told the audience about the error:
+La La Land producer Jordan Horowitz told the audience about the error.

 “There’s a mistake.
-Moonlight, you guys won best picture.
+Moonlight, you guys won Best Picture.
 This is not a joke.
 Come up here.
-Moonlight has won best picture.”
+Moonlight has won Best Picture.”

-Horowitz then held up the correct card for all to see, confirming that Moonlight had won best picture.
+Horowitz then held up the correct card for all to see, confirming that Moonlight had won Best Picture.
 The Moonlight cast and crew took to the stage to collect the trophy amid widespread confusion, in what was perhaps the craziest, most unprecedented moment in Academy Awards history.

 Beatty then explained what had happened, but did not say why he declined to consult with Oscar producers when he saw Stone’s name on the card and recognized something was amiss.
 He is heard saying that the card has Stone’s name on it in this clip.